 David is recognised in the Legal 500 as a "Leader in his field" and is described as "very knowledgeable".
-Chambers & Partners refer to his "experience in both corporate and personal issues, he offers a tenacious approach to any problem".

 - Private client: Making a hostile application for an Administration Order and then advising the Administrators whilst the multi-million pound businesses was traded for 9 months before being sold as a going concern.
 Substantial return to creditors who would otherwise have received nothing at all.

 - Clothing manufacturer: Advising the majority of the Board of a clothing manufacturer.
 The business had been struggling financially for some time and the Board was deadlocked, each faction accusing the other of serious misconduct.
 Worked closely with PwC and, after intense negotiations with investors and key suppliers, delivered the solvent restructuring of the business.